shaunickmistry/intro-to-python/application_support/workshop_3/Workshop_3.md

 ### Task 1 - Recap
 Write a script that will take a range as input, and print all even numbers in this range.

-Bonus: Have online at how to pass command line arguments in Python.
+Bonus: Have a look online at how to pass command line arguments in Python.

 ### Lists

-Lists allow us to store multiple values in a single variable.
-Think of a shopping list, it is a list of words, or what we would call strings in Python.
-So if you were to create such a variable in Python, it could look something like this.
+Lists are a collection data type in Python that allow us to store multiple values in a single variable.
+Think of a real-life example of a list such as a shopping list which is a list of words, called Strings in Python.
+So if you were to create such a list object in Python, it could look something like this.

 ```python
 shopping_list = ["Apples", "Bread", "Milk"]
 ```

-We use the square brackets to define a list in Python.
+We use square brackets to define a list in Python.
 Items are ordered, changeable, allow duplicates and are indexed, starting at 0.

 ```python
 shopping_list = ["Apples", "Bread", "Milk"]
 print(shopping_list[0])
 ```

-So if we wanted to print the first item of the list, we would give the variable name followed by square brackets and the index 0.
+If we wanted to print the first item of the list, we would give the variable name followed by square brackets and the index 0.
 Or if we wanted to print all items in a list we could use a for loop, defining a variable name for each item in the list as the for loop iterates.

 ```python
 shopping_list = ["Apples", "Bread", "Milk"]